lliendo/Radar/docs/internals.rst

     the best multiplex i/o method available.
 In any case if the platform can't be detected or an efficient multiplexing method cannot be found Radar will fall back to the SelectMonitor (which relies on the select system call).
-    The currently supported multiplexing strategies are : select, poll, epoll, kqueue and i/o completion ports.
+    The currently supported multiplexing strategies are : select, poll, epoll and kqueue.

     Radar's client and server also operate in a non-blocking way.
 Its main threads loops are iterated constantly every 200 milliseconds.
 This prevents any